-Between about 2200 BC and 1550 BC, the inhabitants of an area that covered the entire southeast of the Iberian peninsula, from Granada in the west to Alicante in the east and from Almeria on the coast to Cuidad Real inland, developed an expertise in using bronze, particularly for weaponry, and sophisticated pottery and ceramic techniques.
+Between about 2200 BC and 1550 BC, the inhabitants of an area that roughly covered the modern-day province of Almeria and extended through eastern Granada and into Jaen province developed an expertise in using bronze, particularly for weaponry, and sophisticated pottery and ceramic techniques.
 They also mined and worked silver and gold.
 Their burial rites differed from previous peoples.
-The tholoi tomb was abandoned in favour of individual burials in cysts, often beneath the occupied dwellings.
-As far as can be established from examination of the deceased, there were three levels of society.
-The upper and middle classes had access to metal and weapons and the lower class were basically slaves.
+The tholos tomb was abandoned in favour of individual burials in cysts, often beneath the occupied dwellings.
+As far as can be established from examination of the deceased, there were three levels of society, the upper class who dispensed favours and rewards to a middle class who were responsible for trade, storing surplus food, collecting tithes and the safekeeping of metallic tools, implements and weapons, and a lower class who were basically slaves.
 The refinement of their work in metals and pottery allowed these people to extend a trading network established by their predecessors, the people of Los Millares.
 These people are known today as the Argaric people and their culture is called the Argar culture.
 About 1900 BC the Argaric people built a fortified settlement near Galera in Granada province.

 On a craggy spur on the banks of the river Castillejar, near the modern town of Galera in Granada province, is an Argaric settlement site called Castellón Alto.
 The site covers about half a hectare and overlooks a fertile plain known as the Baza – Huescar plateau.
 Castellón Alto is one of four Argaric sites in the valley, each separated from the other by 2 or 3 kilometres.
 At its height, Castellón Alto housed about 80 inhabitants.
 The settlement was established around 1900 BC, developed and grew until about 1600 BC, at which time it was abandoned.